 1 cup soy sauce

-Prepare the sauce, either by combining the sauce ingredients or by pouring three cups of the pre-bottled warishita sauce into the sukiyaki pan and bring to a simmer.
+Prepare the sauce, either by combining the sauce ingredients or by pouring three cups of the pre-bottled warishita sauce into a pot and bring to a simmer.

-Cut shungiku, tokyo negi, and enoki mushroom into 2 inch slices.
+Cut shungiku, Tokyo negi, and shimeji mushroom into 2 inch slices.
 Discard the root ends of each.

 Cut tofu into chunks, approximately 6-8 per block.